-Below are a list of great remodeling tricks or 'fakes' that can save you money:
+4 great remodeling tricks & Tips that can save you money

-1) Refinishing kitchen and bath cabinets – One alternative for remodeling if you like your kitchen or bath cabinets is to refinish the cabinetry.
-According to Michele Hernandez of Ray of Light in Tempe, refinishing can cost one-third of the price of installing all new cabinets.
-Your cabinets are stripped to bare wood and then painted with oil-based lacquer.
+If you still like the style of your kitchen or bathroom cabinets, one alternative for remodeling is to refinish the them instead.
+According to a local cabinet refinishing company, refinishing your cabinets can cost one-third of the price of installing all new cabinets or cost about the same as some economical cabinet lines.
+When you refinish your cabinets, they are stripped to bare wood and then painted with oil-based lacquer.
 Doors and drawer fronts are done at the company's work site, but some refinishing is done in your home.
-Extensive prep work is done to protect all areas of the kitchen and house during the work.
+Extensive prep work is done to protect all areas of the kitchen/bath and house during the work.

-2) Relining your bathtub – So what do you do about that old, banged-up bathtub when you can’t afford to rip it out and replace it?
-The best idea may be to cover it with a tub reliner, a durable and attractive solution that will cost about $1,500 to $1,900, less than a third of what it costs to completely replace a tub.
+So what do you do about that old, banged-up bathtub when you can’t afford to rip it out and replace it?
+The best idea may be to cover it with a tub reliner; a durable and attractive solution that will cost about $2,000 to $3,000, which is less than a third of what it costs to completely replace a tub.
 Generally, a relining company in the Phoenix area sends measurements for your tub to a factory where an acrylic shell is made to fit on top of the old tub.
 After a few weeks, your finished liner is installed.
 The final process only takes a day, and you can use the tub almost immediately.

-3) Crown moldings – Traditionally, crown molding for ceilings always used to be made of wood, but wood can be expensive and more complicated to install.
+Traditionally, crown molding for ceilings always used to be made of wood, but wood can be expensive and more complicated to install.
 If you’re doing the installation yourself, it can be a challenge.
-Getting the joints in the corners of the room to look right can be tough because each joint has compound angles.
-You might have to use a power miter saw to do the job.
+Getting the joints in the corners of the room to look right can be tough because each joint has compound angles; you might have to use a power miter saw to do the job.
 So with wood, a more expensive choice, you may want to hire a professional carpenter.

-But the latest choices in crown molding are plastics, which can be a better, less costly alternative.
-Since the plastic moldings often hang high overhead, it’s hard for anyone to know that they’re not the real wood kind.
-They’re lightweight and also easier to install.
-Plastic moldings will also not warp or disintegrate when exposed to moisture.
+However, the latest choices in crown molding are plastics which can be a better, less costly alternative.
+Since the plastic moldings often hang high overhead, it’s hard for anyone to know that they’re not actually real wood.
+Plastic moldings are lightweight and easier to install, plus, they will not warp or disintegrate when exposed to moisture.

-4) Baseboards – If you’re remodeling an older home and the baseboards look beat-up, you may want to replace them.
-Maybe you’re not going to buy expensive high-end hardwood baseboards.
-But you still have choices to make.
-If you want to paint them, you can buy less-expensive pine or even cheaper medium-density fiberboard also known as MDF.
-MDF is an engineered product made by breaking down wood scraps into fibers and then using heat and pressure to turn them into things like baseboards -- and even crown moldings.
-Once it’s painted, no one will know it’s MDF.
+If you’re remodeling an older home and the baseboards look beat-up, you may want to replace them.
+Maybe you’re not going to buy expensive high-end hardwood baseboards, but you still have choices to make.
+If you want to paint them, you can buy less-expensive pine or even cheaper Medium-Density Fiberboard also known as MDF.
+MDF is an engineered product made by breaking down wood scraps into fibers and then using heat and pressure to turn them into things like baseboards, and even crown moldings.
+MDF actually holds paint better than many wood species and once it’s painted, no one will know it’s MDF in the first place.